 Here you can find more information about the teams that work here at the practice.
 To learn more, click on a heading below.

-Please also see this booklet here, as it gives you more information about the team that makes up your GP practice and their different job roles.
+Please view the booklet, as it gives you more information about the team that makes up your GP practice and their different job roles.

 Laura Harrison (f)

 Nicky Cooper (f)

 Laura & Nicky are responsible for the running of what is, in fact, a very complex service.

 All our reception and administrative staff have formal training and their work is reviewed by annual appraisal.

 You will be asked the reason for your visit.
 This information will help them make sure that you see the most appropriate member of the primary care team.